A Review of Chemical Additives, Toxins, and Offgassing in Siding/Cladding

 Rot Resistant Treated Woods

-Shou Sugi Ban is wood (usually cedar) that is charred, then finished with an oil.
-I have seen both tung oil and Penofin.
+Shou Sugi Ban is wood (usually Cedar) that is charred, and then finished with an oil.
+I have seen both tung oil and Penofin used.
 My post on sealers goes into detail on natural oil finishes.
 You will want to test that out for your tolerance.
 My post on tung oil goes into great detail on this oil.